 Christopher Grout has been the Registrar of the QICDRC since 2012.
 As Registrar of both the Qatar International Court and the QFC Regulatory Tribunal, he is in charge of the Registry which is responsible for the case management of cases before the two bodies.
 As Registrar, he will give procedural guidance to parties to proceedings as well as give directions in relation to the progression and management of active cases.
 He will also, where required by the judges, make costs assessments following the nclusion of a case.
 In addition, Christopher is a member of the QICDRC’s senior management team and of the Judicial Advisory Board.
 He holds an LL.B degree from the University of Newcastle-upon-Tyne and was Called to the Bar of England and Wales by the Honourable Society of the Inner Temple in 2007.
 From 2007 to 2009 he worked for the Ministry of Justice at the Court of Appeal (Criminal Division) in the Royal Courts of Justice, London.
 In 2009, he joined 15 New Bridge Street, the Chambers of David Aaronberg QC, where he specialised as a criminal defence barrister appearing in the Magistrates Courts, Youth Courts, Crown Court, High Court and Court of Appeal.

-Farouk Yala is a French qualified barrister with 14+ of experience encompassing 7 years spent in the private practice in France (Avocat à la Cour, barreaux des Hauts-de-Seine and Paris), and 7 years as in-house counsel in the Oil & Gas industry, holding several positions, first with a major US oilfield service company based successively in Tripoli (Libya) and Abu Dhabi (United Arab Emirates).
-Mr Yala is currently legal counsel with Qatar Petroleum, the national oil company of the Emirate of Qatar.
-He holds a JD and LLM from the University of Pantheon-Assas Paris 2 School of Law.
+Farouk Yala is a French qualified barrister with 17 years of experience encompassing 7 years spent in the private practice in France (Avocat à la Cour, barreaux des Hauts-de-Seine and Paris), and 10 years as in-house counsel in the Oil & Gas industry, holding several positions, first with a major US oilfield service company based successively in Tripoli (Libya) and Abu Dhabi (United Arab Emirates).
+Mr Yala is currently Senior legal counsel at Qatar Petroleum, the national oil company of the Emirate of Qatar.
+He holds a JD and an LLM from the University of Pantheon-Assas Paris 2 School of Law.